Synergy Collective

 Partnership Retreats

-Training is conducting at working retreats and during the monthly Just Singin Round Showcase.
+Training is conducted at working retreats and during the monthly Just Singin Round Showcase.
 Charity members are taught skills during working retreats and provided the opportunity to apply these skills in a safe and supported environment during the monthly showcase.
-This approach places meaning between the action of partnership and the teaching of partnership, encouraging members to not only take ownership in what they have learned but also to identify specific goals.
-Training allows members to find value in what they are learning and incorporate learning to broader organizational development, supporting system management, measurement, and quality improvement efforts.
+This approach places meaning between the action of partnership and the teaching of partnership, encouraging members to not only take ownership of what they have learned but also to identify specific goals.
+Training allows members to find value in what they are learning and incorporate learning into broader organizational development, supporting system management, measurement, and quality improvement efforts.

 Capacity building workshops designed to: